Getting the most from Good-Gums

 Oral care routine tip:

-we recommend you do not brush with toothpaste for at least the 4 hours prior to using Good-Gums.
+we recommend avoiding glycerin (found in toothpaste and most mouthwashes) altogether, but at least the 4 hours prior to using Good-Gums.

 Most toothpastes coat your teeth and gums with an invisible film of glycerin, even after rinsing, which can inhibit your gum’s ability to absorb the nutrifying ingredients in Good-Gums.
-So get the most from those helpful herbs and marvelous minerals – leave the toothpaste in the tube.
+So get the most from those helpful herbs and marvelous minerals – leave your old toothpaste in the tube and switch to the product that works in harmony with your body.

 Flossing with Good-Gums

-The rubbing action of the floss is designed to scour the soft plaque from the sides of the teeth and literally shred the biofilm back into harmless disorganization.
+The rubbing action of the floss is designed to scour the soft plaque from the sides of the teeth (where a toothbrush can’t reach) and literally shred the biofilm back into harmless disorganization.

 - Put a very small pinch of the powder in your mouth where it will dissolve in saliva.
-Even though the salty flavor may tempt you to swallow, and it’s perfectly safe to do so, resist the inclination so that the solution can work in your mouth.
+Even though the salty flavor may tempt you to swallow, and it’s perfectly safe to do so, resist the inclination so that the solution remains in your mouth to do its work.

 - Swirl it over the teeth and gums on one side, either top or bottom.
 Some people have tried to keep all of the solution for all of the mouth’s quadrants between their teeth as they floss, but that’s not necessary and can lead to dribbling.